srinivassaitangudu/helpers1/docs/work_organization/ck.github_projects_process.reference.md

 - Change the default name `@yourusername untitled project` to a relevant name
   - The name should be short and representative of what needs to be done
-  - Ideally we want to complete a Project in 2-3 months, since we don’t want to have long-running projects linger forever on the board.
+  - Ideally we want to complete a Project in 2-3 months, since we don't want to have long-running projects linger forever on the board.
 Each project should have a clear goal
   - Long-running projects should be broken in smaller projects to show and measure progress
-  - If a project can’t be easily described in a phrase starting with a verb, it means that the scope is too big
+  - If a project can't be easily described in a phrase starting with a verb, it means that the scope is too big
   - Good names are:
     - "CustomerXYZ Proof-of-concept", e.g., "ITSavvy Proof-of-concept"